Tempered Perfect Lattices in the Binary Case: Tempered perfect forms from the Eisenstein integers

 \begin{proof} Take $v\in\Z[\omega]$ with $N(v) = \beta$.
 By Lemma~\ref{uniqueSublatt}, there is a unique index~$\ell$ sublattice~$M$ containing~$v$.
 By Lemma~\ref{lemma1}~(a), $v$ is (strictly) a minimal vector of~$M$.
 By Proposition~\ref{sPlusSpConverse}, this gives a 3-and-1 form. \end{proof}

 We have now characterized the temperaments coming from 3-and-1 forms except in the range $\tau^2 \in [(\sqrt{3}/2)\ell, \ell]$.
-Algorithm~\ref{alg:eis} below will give us all~$\tau^2$ in this range.
+Algorithm~\ref{alg:eis} below will give us all the~$\tau^2$ in this range.

 Before discussing the algorithm, we need a supporting proposition.
 Let $M$ be an index $\ell$ sublattice with minimal vector $v = a + b\omega$.
 Take~$c,d$ such that $ad - bc = 1$.
 Then $ $ has determinant~$\ell$, which implies by Lemma~\ref{uniqueSublatt} that the vectors $\{a + b\omega, \ell(c + d\omega)\}$ generate $M$.
 Let $w = c + d\omega$.
 Without loss of generality, take the angle~$\theta$ between~$v$ and~$w$ to be less than~$\pi$.
 Let $z \in \C$ be perpendicular to~$v$ and of length $\|z\| = \frac{\sqrt{3}\ell}{2\|v\|}$.
 Thus $z$ is the height of the parallelogram spanned by $v$ and $\ell w$.
-Standard arguments with lattices give the following
+Standard arguments with lattices give the following.

-\begin{proposition} With $M, v, w, z$ as above, the second shortest vector of $M$ is $\hat{w} = \ell w + tv$, where $t$ is the nearest integer to $t_0 = \frac{h - w\ell}{v} \in \R$. $\qedsymbol$ \end{proposition}
+\begin{proposition} With $M, v, w, z$ as above, the second shortest vector of $M$ is $\hat{w} = \ell w + tv$, where $t$ is the nearest integer to $t_0 = \frac{h - w\ell}{v} \in \R$. \end{proposition}

 As we have said, we are now studying the range $\tau^2 \in [(\sqrt{3}/2)\ell, \ell]$.
-However, Algorithm~\ref{alg:eis} works more naturally on $[(3/4)\ell, \ell]$, which is a superset of the range we wish to study (because $0.75 < 0.866$).
-We need the larger range because the inductive mechanism in the algorithm must begin at $(3/4)\ell$, due to the limitations of Lemma~\ref{lemma1}.
+However, Algorithm~\ref{alg:eis} works more naturally on the superset $[(3/4)\ell, \ell]$.
+We need the larger range because the inductive mechanism in the algorithm must begin at $(3/4)\ell$, due to the limitations expressed in Lemma~\ref{lemma1}.

 \begin{proof} The main hurdle is to check that every vector $v$ chosen in step~2 is in fact the minimal vector of the unique index $\ell$ sublattice that contains $v$.
-Once this is verified, the fact that $\alpha_0$ is a temperament follows immediately from the definition.
+Once this is verified, the fact that $\beta_{\alpha_0}$ is a temperament follows immediately from the definition.
 To show that the algorithm successfully identifies \emph{all} of the temperaments in the range, we also need to show that all sublattices with minimal vectors in this range have been identified by the algorithm.

 Let $v$ be the first vector chosen by step~2 of the algorithm, and let $M$ be the unique index $\ell$ sublattice that contains $v$.
 Due to Corollary~\ref{lemma2}, $v$ is contained in the reduced basis of $M$.
 Let $\hat{w}$ be the other vector in this basis.
 Suppose that $\|\hat{w}\| < \|v\|$.
 Since $v$ has norm $\beta_{n + 1}$, the norm of $\hat{w}$ must be less than $(3/4)\ell$, which would imply by Lemma~\ref{lemma1}~(b) that $v$ has norm greater than $\ell$.
 Now suppose inductively that after $n$ cycles of steps $1$ through $4$ of the algorithm, all vectors $v$ chosen in step~2 have been minimal vectors.
 Then we wish to prove that in the $(n+1)$st cycle, step~2 produces another minimal vector.
 Suppose that this is not true.
 Let the true minimal vector be denoted by $\hat{v}$.
 Then $\hat{v}$ satisfies $\|\hat{v}\| < \|v\|$ by Proposition~\ref{noNonPrinceWR}.
 It also satisfies $\|\hat{v}\|^2 > (3/4)\ell$: otherwise $v$ would have norm greater than $\ell$ by Lemma~\ref{lemma1}~(b).
 These bounds imply that $\hat{v}$ was previously dealt with in the algorithm, which means that the orbit corresponding to $v$ should have already been crossed off.